P3PSIE/p3psie.github.io/README.md

 - **Browser data**: Clearing browser data will delete your saved playlist (use export to backup!)
 - **Import replaces**: Importing a playlist replaces your current one (export first to backup)
 - **URL length**: Shareable URLs can be very long with large playlists (500+ tracks may exceed URL limits)
-- **API keys not exported**: For security, YouTube API keys are not included in exports
+- **API keys ARE exported**: YouTube API keys are included in JSON exports for convenience when moving between your devices.
+Keep exported files secure and don't share them publicly if you want to keep your API key private.
+- **Shareable URLs**: Don't include settings or API keys - only the playlist tracks

 ## Visualization